Chubek/Squawk/README.md

 Pretty soon VMGEN will be added to the mix.

+**UPDATE**: Most VMGEN functions written, note that GPerf and VMGEN specs have not been thoroughly inspected and debugged!
+But as far as I am concerned, `squawk.c` should build?
+Depends on your machine.

 Plan on using Re2C for lexing and Yacc for parsing.

 Please lemme know about any ideas that you have for Squawk: